kevinschaich/react-full-stack-starter/README.md

 #### Install MongoDB

 Make sure you have [MongoDB installed](https://docs.mongodb.com/manual/installation/).
-If you don't have any databases set up, you can run this command to populate a few rows (be sure to change `database-name-here` and `collection-name-here`):
+If you don't have any databases set up, you can run this command to populate a few rows (be sure to change `db-name` and `collection-name`):

-`mongo database-name-here --eval 'db.collection-name-here.insert({"name": "John Doe"}, {"name": "Jane Doe"})'`
+`mongo db-name --eval 'db.collection-name.insert({"name": "John Doe"}, {"name": "Jane Doe"})'`

 Run the following in the **root directory** of the repository: